KilianDiama/problem-clarifier/README.md

 Escalation

-This repository covers only the clarification stage.
+This repository covers clarification only.

 If a real, high-stakes, accountable decision exists, escalation to a decision-grade framework is required.